MichelleGri/memory-royale/README.md

 ### Layout

-* Layout of the site was designed with careful consideration to symmetry and spacing between all elements.
-The site follows symmetrical values of between 1 to 4 columns, depending on the device it is being viewed on.
+* Layout of the game was designed with careful consideration to symmetry and spacing between all elements.
+The game follows symmetrical values of between 1 to 4 columns, depending on the device it is being viewed on.

 * The max-width for the entire site is set to 800 pixels.
 This is to ensure the it displays well on larger screen sizes.